Paris Lees drama What It Feels Like for a Girl is a raw, engaging case for optimism

 Paris Lees adaptation What It Feels Like for a Girl is a raw, engaging case for optimism

-Messy coming-of-age tale is both universal and also rooted in the trangender experience
+Messy coming-of-age tale is both universal and rooted in the transgender experience

 Join our commenting forum